Australia's James Faulkner in line for debut

 Tiger Woods will miss next week's U.S. Masters due to his troublesome back and has no timetable for his return to competitive golf, the former world number one said on Friday.

-LONDON Australia all-rounder James Faulkner is in line to make his test debut after replacing Usman Khawaja for the fifth and final Ashes test, starting at The Oval on Wednesday.
+Australia allrounder James Faulkner is in line to make his test debut after replacing Usman Khawaja for the fifth and final Ashes test, starting at The Oval on Wednesday.

 Australia have also recalled fast bowler Mitchell Starc in place of Jackson Bird, captain Michael Clarke told a news conference on Tuesday.